beet-software/dorm/docs/docs/apply/choose-an-engine.md

 # Choose an engine

+dORM is a portable ORM: it gives recurring application operations a shared, generated surface while allowing the storage system to remain explicit.
+Choose an engine when you want that common surface around a backend your application already uses, or when you want to start with a local engine and move to a server-backed one later.

-The generated `Dorm` and repository API are shared across engines.
-The engine is the runtime boundary that turns those operations into reads, writes, filters, relationships, and streams for a specific storage system.
+The trade-off is deliberate. dORM is more portable than a backend-specific ORM, but less expressive than the native API of each backend.
+The generated `Dorm` and repository API are shared across engines; the engine turns those operations into reads, writes, filters, relationships, and streams for a specific storage system.

 ## Compare the setup boundary